wixplosives/stylable.io/docs/guides/walkthrough/class.md

 This solution works but is hard to scale, requires manual upkeep and makes our code more verbose than we'd like.

-To solve this issue, Stylable offers automatic namepacing of CSS classes, and other symbols (more on that in the [Namespacing chapter](./namespace.md)).
+To solve this issue, Stylable offers automatic namespacing of CSS classes, and other symbols (more on that in the [Namespacing chapter](./namespace.md)).

-## Runtime JS import - classes map
+## Runtime mapping

 By turning the namespacing process to an automatic one, we find ourselves needing to map the runtime classes on the DOM to the original classes we defined in our stylesheet.

 To access this class name mappings, we will import the stylesheet to our JavaScript, and utilize the `classes` object to get our desired global name.

 :::info
-The example below assumes that Stylable was run as part of a build process, using one of our intergrations or hooks to generate the runtime JS module with the required mappings and utility functions.
+The example below assumes that Stylable was run as part of a build process, using one of our integrations or hooks to generate the runtime JS module with the required mappings and utility functions.
 :::

 ```jsx